Tláhuac: Geography

-Other green spaces in the borough include parks, sporting and recreational areas.
+Other green spaces in the borough include parks, sporting venues, and recreational areas.
 The Bosque de Tláhuac is a recreational area with a number of attractions, which was opened in 2007, converted from a former landfill.
-It extends over 72 hectares and features an artificial lake, a teaching farm/greenhouse, a cactus garden, volleyball and basketball courts, soccer fields, track, bicycle paths and an area for cultural events.
+It extends over 72 hectares and features an artificial lake, a teaching farm/greenhouse, a cactus garden, volleyball and basketball courts, soccer fields, track, bicycle paths, and an area for cultural events.
 It also includes an area called the “Mini-Marquesa” with attractions such as ATV tracks similar to those found at the La Marquesa National Park, as well as the city's first artificial beach (pools plus sand area) designed for children.
-Parque de los Olivos (Olive Tree park) dates back to the colonial period when in 1531 olive trees were planted here by missionaries and were some of the few that escaped destruction by royal decree to protect Spanish olive production.
-It also contains a small hill where archeological artifacts from as far back as 400 BCE have been found.
-Parque Xalli (Xalli Park) is located on the old road to San Francisco Tlatenco.
+The Parque de los Olivos dates back to the colonial period when in 1531 olive trees were planted here by missionaries and were some of the few that escaped destruction by royal decree to protect Spanish olive production.
+It also contains a small hill where archaeological artifacts from as far back as 400 BCE have been found.
+Parque Xalli is located on the old road to San Francisco Tlaltenco.
 It was founded by Alejandro Reyes and Valentín Hernández with 3,000 square meters of installations related to ecology.
-It has a 60 meter long zip line and a climbing wall.
-It has a large sand area for children, as well as a trampoline, pool, tree house and mini zip lines.
+It has a 60-meter-long zipline and a climbing wall.
+It has a large sand area for children, as well as a trampoline, pool, tree house, and mini-ziplines.
 There is also a petting zoo with various farm animals, most of which were donated to the park.
-Other green spaces include athletic and recreational centers in Santa Catarina, Colonia del Mar, Miguel Hidalgo, Zapotitlán, San Francisco Tlaltenco, San Pedro Tláhuac, San Juan Ixtayopan, San Nicolás Tetelco and San Andrés Mixquic.
+Other green spaces include athletic and recreational centers in Santa Catarina, Colonia del Mar, Miguel Hidalgo, Zapotitlán, San Francisco Tlaltenco, San Pedro Tláhuac, San Juan Ixtayopan, San Nicolás Tetelco, and San Andrés Mixquic.

-Pollution problems in the borough stem from the urbanization of the area.
-Traffic congestion is a serious problem and parking space is severely lacking.
+Pollution problems in the borough stem from urbanization of the area.
+Traffic congestion is a serious problem and parking space is severely limited.
 Much of the pollution in the borough comes from fixed sources along Avenida Tláhuac.
 Canal and lake waters have moderate problems with pollution in the way of garbage and the infestation of non-native water lily plants.
-The borough generates 356 tons of trash per day, 3.12% of what is produced in Mexico City.
+The borough generates 356 tons of trash per day, 3.12% of the total produced in Mexico City.
 There are thirty areas where there is illegal house building, mostly near the Sierra de Santa Catarina and around San Juan Ixtayopan and La Conchita.